Malham Cove view via Gordale Scar Walk and Malham Tarn, Yorkshire Dales

 Malham Cove via Gordale Scar Walk and Malham Tarn, Yorkshire Dales

 Looking back down over the waterfall.
-A few people watched up climb up and follow – some only come this far.
+A few people watched us climb up and follow – some only come this far.
+I guess if you didn’t know there is a route up here you won’t know – it doesn’t look like one from down below

 Malham Cove via Gordale Scar Walk and Malham Tarn, Yorkshire Dales